These small batch chocolate chip cookies are incredibly soft, chewy, and easy to whip up in just one bowl, no electric hand mixer required.

 Instructions

-- Melt the butter in the microwave or on the stovetop.
-Pour it into a medium mixing bowl and let it sit for a few minutes to cool down.
-This ensures you don't accidentally cook the egg yolk!
+- Melt your unsalted butter in the microwave or on the stovetop.
+Pour it into a medium mixing bowl and let it sit for a few minutes to cool down to room temperature so it doesn't cook the egg.

-- Add the brown sugar, white sugar, salt, and vanilla extract to the melted butter.
-Whisk them together until smooth.
+- Add the brown sugar, white sugar, fine sea salt, and vanilla extract to the cooled butter.
+Whisk them together thoroughly until smooth.

-- Add the egg yolk and whisk again until the mixture looks glossy and well-combined.
+- Add the room-temperature egg yolk and whisk vigorously until the mixture looks glossy, thick, and well-combined.

-- Add the flour and baking soda to the bowl.
-Use a spatula to gently fold everything together.
-Stop mixing as soon as you don't see any more streaks of white flour.
+- Sift or pour the all-purpose flour and baking soda into the bowl.
+Use a rubber spatula to gently fold everything together.
+Stop mixing the exact moment you no longer see streaks of white flour.

-- Fold in your chocolate chunks (or chips) until they are evenly spread through the dough.
+- Fold in your chopped chocolate chunks or chips until they are evenly distributed through the dough.

-- Let the cookies cool on the baking sheet for at least 5 minutes to firm up.
-Sprinkle with a little flaky salt if you like, then serve!
+- Let the cookies sit on the hot baking sheet for 5 minutes to finish setting.
+Sprinkle with a little flaky sea salt if desired, then transfer to a wire rack or serve warm!

 Notes

-- Use Room Temperature Yolk: Take your egg out of the fridge 15 minutes early.
-A room-temperature yolk mixes much better with melted butter for a smooth dough.
+- Use a Room-Temperature Yolk: Take your egg out of the fridge 15 minutes before baking.
+A cold yolk will seize up your melted butter and ruin the smooth dough emulsion.

-- Chop Your Own Chocolate: Instead of chips, chop up a chocolate bar.
-This creates "chocolate pools" and thin shards that melt into every single bite.
+- Chop Your Own Chocolate: Instead of bags of chips, chop up a premium chocolate bar.
+This creates thin shards and uneven chunks that melt into gorgeous "chocolate pools."

-- Use a Cookie Scoop: This keeps all cookies the same size, so they all finish baking at the same time—no burnt edges or raw centers.
+- Use a Cookie Scoop: This guarantees all 8 cookies are exactly the same size, ensuring they finish baking at the exact same moment.

-- Watch the Oven Carefully: Because this batch is so small, they can go from perfect to overbaked in 60 seconds.
-Pull them out when the edges are just set.
+- Watch the Oven Clock: Small batches turn from perfect to overbaked in under 60 seconds.
+Pull them out when the edges look golden brown but the center is still soft to the touch.

-- The Pan Bang: Halfway through baking, gently lift and drop the baking sheet against the oven rack.
-This creates those beautiful, professional-looking ripples.
+- The Pan Bang Trick: Halfway through baking, gently lift and drop the baking sheet against your oven rack.
+This flattens the center and creates beautiful, professional-looking bakery ripples.

 Dale says